 At Sensible Financial, Chris works with clients to help them decipher the financial offerings available to them, and to make financial choices that help them achieve their goals.
 In addition, as Senior Director of Strategy, Chris helps Sensible Financial navigate the changing environment, and ensure that the firm is well-positioned to meet the needs of its clients.

 Chris earned his Bachelor’s Degree in Economics from MIT, and his MBA from the Tuck School of Business at Dartmouth College.
-He is currently enrolled in the Boston University Certificate in Financial Planning program.
+He has also earned the Boston University Center for Professional Education Certificate in Financial Planning.

 In his spare time, Chris plays many different sports, and coaches youth sports.
 In addition, he and his family enjoy exploring the national parks, and gardening in their back yard.